IstiCusi/phonon-tensor/README.md

 - **Docker**: Docker must be installed to create and manage the containerized environment.
 This allows for the isolation of the TensorFlow setup and its dependencies.
 - **wget**: Required for fetching files and resources over the network.
 Ensure wget is installed to handle downloads within the scripts.
 - **git**: Necessary for cloning the repository and managing version control.
 Ensure git is installed to access the latest updates and script versions.
+- Install the fonts as described here for your terminal: <https://www.lunarvim.org/docs/installation/post-install>
 - **internet access**: You need a good internet connection, so that packages can be downloaded by the docker file

 Make sure these tools are installed and properly configured before proceeding with the setup.